davidgasquez/handbook/content/concepts.md

 * Responsiveness.
 Know what the system is doing and make the feedback loop fast.
 * Some systems might benefics of being distributed

 To [change a system](https://intenseminimalism.com/2015/a-framework-for-thinking-about-systems-change/) you need vision, skills, incentives, resources and an action plan.
 Changing a [complex system](https://complexityexplained.github.io/) is hard and [even if the intention is good, the result might not](https://fs.blog/2013/10/iatrogenics/).
+Small things can have non-linear impacts on a complex system.

 ## Incentives